Space-Eternity-3/SE3-Website/src/pages/testing.md

 :::danger
 These builds are experimental and there is no guarantee, that everything will work correctly on them.
-It is highly recommended to create backups of your universes before playing on them.
+Create backups before playing on your universes.
 :::

 | Version         | Windows                                                                                                | Linux                                                                                 | MacOS       | Universal server                                                                      |